Skip to main content

 Exercise is a powerful tool in this context because its effects on IGF-1 are modality-dependent.
 Different forms of physical activity send distinct signals to the GH/IGF-1 axis.
 Similarly, your dietary composition, especially protein and carbohydrate intake, directly influences both insulin and IGF-1 levels.

-By strategically combining these elements, you can create an integrated protocol that supports anabolic repair and while mitigating the risks of chronically elevated systemic IGF-1.
+By strategically combining these elements, you can create an integrated protocol that supports anabolic repair and metabolic health while mitigating the risks of chronically elevated systemic IGF-1.
 This is about working with your body’s own feedback loops to guide them toward a desired outcome.

 How Do Different Exercise Types Affect IGF-1?